Academic Excellence

 Each request for accommodation is evaluated on a case-by-case basis using the information described above.
 If a particular element of documentation is not provided, the diagnostician must explain why it is not included in the submission.
 SJA will determine which, if any, accommodations will be allowed.
 Additionally, families must show compliance with accommodations at home.

-Assignment for Students
+Assignments for Students

 It is expected that students will have homework to reinforce, expand and enhance classroom work.
 All assigned work should be purposeful and should be evaluated.
 Teachers are required to put major projects/tests and significant quizzes on the test calendar, which is supervised by the Dean of Academics, and students will be allowed ample time to prepare.
 Students cannot be assigned more than two major tests and one significant quiz per day or one major test and three significant quizzes per day.
 Students will be responsible for communicating with the Dean of Academics and their teacher if they have more than the allowed number of assessments on one day.
 Projects/tests are not to be assigned during academic dead days (refer to the Academy Dead Days Policy) immediately before exams.
 Interdepartmental projects/papers are valuable and encouraged.